 How does myCommNet Alert contact me?
 How many methods of contact do I need to provide?

-myCommNet Alert has the ability to contact you up to six different ways- text message, cell phone, email, secondary cell phone, home phone and work email.
-You must provide at least two different contact methods.
+myCommNet Alert has the ability to contact you up to 6 different ways—text message, cell phone, email, secondary cell phone, home phone, and work email.
+You must provide at least two (2) different contact methods.
 All members of the campus community will have to log into the myCommNet portal and utilize the form to update their communication method preferences with their current and preferred information.
 Each emergency message will be sent once to each of your contact methods.

-What happens if I change my phone number of email?
+What happens if I change my phone number or email?
 How would I continue to receive emergency messages?

 It is your responsibility to keep your contact information current.
 Please access the form in the myCommNet portal to keep your contact information current.